apache/iceberg/site/docs/spec.md

 Equality delete files store any subset of a table's columns and use the table's field ids.
 The _delete columns_ are the columns of the delete file used to match data rows.
 Delete columns are identified by id in the delete file [metadata column `equality_ids`](#manifests).

-A data row is deleted if its values are equal to all delete columns for any row in an equality delete file that applies to the row's data file (see [`Job Planning`](#job-planning)).
+A data row is deleted if its values are equal to all delete columns for any row in an equality delete file that applies to the row's data file (see [`Scan Planning`](#scan-planning)).

 Each row of the delete file produces one equality predicate that matches any row where the delete columns are equal.
 Multiple columns can be thought of as an `AND` of equality predicates.
 A `null` value in a delete column matches a row if the row's value is `null`, equivalent to `col IS NULL`.